-This Corporate Plan sets out how we intend to build upon our successes and meet the existing and emerging challenges we face.
+This Corporate Plan sets out how we intend to build upon our successes and meet the existing and emerging challenges being faced.
 It focuses on what we believe are the three priority areas - neighbourhoods and communities, the economy, and health and well-being.
 It sets out what it is like living in Walsall in 2011 and what we want it be like by 2014.

 Local Government is changing.
 The need to play our part in tackling the national deficit has meant that we have received the toughest financial settlement in living memory from central government.
-Having less money to go round inevitably means that we will be able to do fewer things and will have to do those things we continue to do differently.
-We have already had to make some very tough decisions and yet more will have to be taken over the coming months and years.
+Having less money to go round inevitably means that we will be able to do fewer things and those things that continue will have to be done differently.
+Already some very tough decisions have had to be made and yet more will have to be taken over the coming months and years.
 But reduced finances are not the only (or even the primary) imperative for change.
 Central government elected in May 2010, has thrown down the challenge to local government to help build its 'Big Society', giving individuals and communities more power and responsibility.
 The Localism Bill will seek to make provisions for this to happen, but it is not something that an Act of Parliament alone will bring about, it is something that local councils and local people will need to drive forward themselves.

 Whilst change is both inevitable and desirable, what remains constant is the fact that we exist as an organisation only to serve you, the residents of Walsall.
 All that we do should be for your benefit - to support you in living healthy lifestyles, to give you increased access to better jobs and to make your neighbourhoods better places to live.
-We do all of this with your money, so we must always work to make sure we use this responsibly and efficiently, spending wisely and maximising savings wherever possible.
+All of this is done with your money, so we must always work to make sure resources are used responsibly and efficiently, that spending is done wisely and savings maximised wherever possible.

-We know we face significant challenges in Walsall.
-The borough has lost around 8,500 jobs between 2008 and 2009 (over 8% of its total employment.)
+We face significant challenges in Walsall.
+The borough has lost around 8,500 jobs between 2008 and 2009 (over 8% of its total employment).
 We continue to have higher rates of poor health, particularly in the more deprived areas.
 Crime is also increasing, particularly crimes such as theft and burglary.